skupperproject/refdog/input/resources/access-grant.md

 A map containing additional settings.
 Each map entry has a string name and a string value.

+**Note:** In general, we recommend not changing settings from their default values.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td><tr><th>See also</th><td><a href="{{site_prefix}}/topics/resource-settings.html">Resource settings</a></td></table>

 </div>